-Commonly referred to as the heart of the system, the compressor is a belt driven pump that is fastened to the engine.
+Car air conditioner compressor commonly referred to as the heart of the system; the compressor is a belt driven pump that fastened to the engine.
 It is responsible for compressing and transferring refrigerant gas.

-Once the refrigerant is drawn into the suction side, it is compressed and sent to the condenser, where it can then transfer the heat that is absorbed from the inside of the vehicle.
+Before refrigerant entered into the suction side; it’s compressed and sent to the condenser, where it can then transfer the heat it absorbed from the inside of the vehicle.

-Keepin Cool can supply a range of auto air-con Compressors to suit both new and old vehicles.
+Keepin Cool can supply a range of car air conditioner compressors to suit both new and old vehicles.

 For current pricing and availability,

-Please call to discuss your specific requirement, or if you need free advice on your vehicle air conditioning problem, we would be most pleased to discuss this with you.
+Please call to discuss your specific requirement, or if you need free advice about your car air conditioning compressor, we would be most pleased to discuss this with you.
 Alternatively, ask a question using the Contact Form below.